By Kyle Overall, Senior Systems Engineer

 Senior Systems Engineer

-About the Author: What I find most rewarding about working at Pyramid Solutions is that I get to learn from our clients and my colleagues.
-I’ve been here 10 years and I still see new challenges and solutions which broaden my knowledge-base.
+About the Author: What I find most rewarding about working at Pyramid Solutions is that I’m always expanding my skillset by working directly with clients.
+I get to see unique challenges and solutions, which broadens my knowledge-base.
 Something most people don’t know about me is that I’m a botanist!